Rayburn Blackmoore

 As a member of the Cabinet, Blackmoore has been actively involved in legislative processes and public discourse:

-• Public Statements: Blackmoore has addressed various national issues, including crime prevention and legal reforms, emphasizing the importance of community involvement and adherence to the rule of law.
+- Public Statements: Blackmoore has addressed various national issues, including crime prevention and legal reforms, emphasising the importance of community involvement and adherence to the rule of law.

 International Engagement

-Blackmoore has represented Dominica in international forums, such as accompanying Prime Minister Roosevelt Skerrit to the U.S. Southern Command (SOUTHCOM) headquarters to discuss security cooperation and disaster relief collaboration.
+Blackmoore has represented Dominica in international forums, including accompanying Prime Minister Roosevelt Skerrit to the U.S. Southern Command (SOUTHCOM) headquarters to discuss security cooperation and disaster relief collaboration.